 There is a muscle going under the big toe that can be gently massaged and stretched.
 Just working this joint can get you a gain on the angle you need to be fully on demi pointe, and therefore able to complete the postural plumb line of the body.

 That means getting the metatarsal joints under your ankle joint, regardless of how the arch in between shows up curve-wise.

-To maximize the ankle joint flexibility, consider the tension that builds up in the tibial, or shin muscles, practising ballet, that could detract from your ankle joint flexibility.
+To maximize the ankle joint flexibility, consider the tension that builds up in the tibial, or shin muscles, practicing ballet, that could detract from your ankle joint flexibility.
 This tension can be released, daily, with the help of a soft rubber ball.
 (That link in the ball will take you to Amazon too.)

 - kneel, then sit back on your feet, making sure there is no inward sickle.